Daniel-Benson-Poe/Daniel-Benson-Poe.github.io/_posts/2020-03-08-global-happiness.md

 ![scat1.png]({{site.baseurl}}/img/scat1.png)

 We can see this correlation clearly on a pair of maps as well, with the first map showing the greatest happiness scores in darker shades and the second map showing the greatest impact individuals feel their economy has on their happiness score also in darker shades.
-This tells us that the happiest countries tend to view their econmy/gdp per capita as one of the highest contributors to their happiness score.
+This tells us that the happiest countries tend to view their econmy/gdp per capita as one of the highest contributors to their happiness score, .

 ![map2.png]({{site.baseurl}}/img/map2.png)
 ![map3.png]({{site.baseurl}}/img/map3.png)

-We can also see strong positive correlations between the happiness score and the social or family support available, as well as between the happiness score and a country's overall health and life expectancy, the second and third following my own hypotheses while the former showed more correlation than what was expected.
+We also see a strong positive correlation between the happiness score and the social or family support available:

 ![scat2.png]({{site.baseurl}}/img/scat2.png)

+as well as between the happiness score and a country's overall health and life expectancy:

 ![scat3.png]({{site.baseurl}}/img/scat3.png)

-Of note here is that most countries scored social/family support relatively equally as a contributing factor to their happiness globally; this tells us that for many countries, the level of social and family support that they receive is perceived very similarly world wide.
+Of note here is that most countries scored social/family support relatively equally as a contributing factor to their happiness globally; this tells us that for many countries, the level and importance of social and family support that they receive is perceived very similarly world wide, and may not necessarily be an indicator of higher happiness scores.

 ![map2.png]({{site.baseurl}}/img/map2.png)
 ![map4.png]({{site.baseurl}}/img/map4.png)